National Coffee Day 2020: Free coffee and more

 I like to think that in some parallel universe, the folks behind National Donut Day got together with the folks behind National Coffee Day and made them the same damn day.
 Alas, in our reality, or at least this timeline, they're spread far apart.
 (With one exception: see Krispy Kreme, below.)

-Just about every national and regional coffee shop is offering some kind of National Coffee Day deal.
+Just about every national and regional coffee shop is offering some kind of National Coffee Day deal -- some available now, many only on Tuesday.
 Here are a few of my top picks.

 Read more: The best coffee maker for 2020